2022 Kanpur violence

 On June 3, hundreds of Muslims demonstrated after Friday prayers in Kanpur against the remarks on Muhammad made by former BJP spokesperson Nupur Sharma.
 Violence broke out after some Muslim demonstrators threw stones at police.

-The violence broke out in Pared, Nai Sadak and Yateemkhana areas of the city on Friday when some people tried to force shopkeepers to close down the shops.
+The violence broke out in Parade, Nai Sadak and Yateemkhana areas of the city on Friday when some people tried to force shopkeepers to close down the shops.

 Background

 On 27 May 2022, Sharma participated in a debate on the Gyanvapi Mosque dispute on the Times Now television channel, in response to remarks by another speaker she perceived as derogatory to Shiva, she commented upon Muhammad and the age of one of his wives, Aisha, noting that Aisha was 6-years-old when married, and 9 when the marriage was consummated.

 Violence

 The Muslim community had announced the closure of shops after Friday prayer over the remarks on the Prophet.
 From Thursday, an appeal was being made to close the shops by putting up posters in the area.
 Police officers and other officers reached the spot soon after the incident, tried to control the incident by using necessary force.